I'll Stand by You: Live performances

 Girls Aloud toured radio stations across the United Kingdom and performed an acoustic arrangement of "I'll Stand by You" that they arranged themselves.
 As the charity's official single of the year, the song was showcased as the Children in Need 2004 telethon.
-They also performed the song on television programmes such as Blue Peter, CD:UK, Countdown, Diggin' It, GMTV, Ministry of Mayhem, Popbusters, Top of the Pops, and Xchange.
+They also performed the song on television programmes such as Blue Peter, CD:UK, Diggin' It, GMTV, Ministry of Mayhem, Popbusters, Top of the Pops, and Xchange.
 In 2005, Girls Aloud performed "I'll Stand by You" at Dublin's ChildLine Concert and on the TV show All Time Greatest Love Songs.
 In 2006, they performed the song on Australia's Sunrise.
 The group also performed the cover version on their 2005 MTV special (as seen on the Girls on Film DVD) and ITV1's The Girls Aloud Party (2008).

 "I'll Stand by You" has been performed by Girls Aloud on most of their concert tours.
 For 2005's What Will the Neighbours Say...?
 Tour, Girls Aloud's first tour, they sang the song in colorful, simple evening gowns.
 It was also included on 2006's Chemistry Tour and 2007's The Greatest Hits Tour.
 "I'll Stand by You" was included on a ballad section on 2008's Tangled Up Tour, in which Girls Aloud walk along a catwalk which reaches the middle of the crowd.